synapse-wireless/pyduino-includes/README.md

 Installation
 ------------

+### For use in Portal

+Download and extract the latest release zip file to Portal's `snappyImages` directory.
+By default, this is located at `...\Documents\Portal\snappyImages` on Windows.

+### For use with SNAPbuild

-The easiest way to install `pyduino-includes` is using [pip](https://pip.pypa.io/en/latest/installing.html):
+The easiest way to install `pyduino-includes` for use with SNAPbuild is using [pip](https://pip.pypa.io/en/latest/installing.html):

-    pip install git+ssh://git@git.synapse-wireless.com/tyler.crumpton/pyduino-includes.git@master
+    pip install git+ssh://git@github.com:synapse-wireless/pyduino-includes.git@master

 Alternatively you can download the source, extract it, and install it:

     python setup.py install

-(Eventually the package will be pushed to our pip repo, and won't require GitLab access.)

 Usage
 -------------